sidnb13/MIB/README.md

 # Leaderboard

-To encourage participation, we have created a leaderboard, hosted on HuggingFace.
+To encourage participation, we have created a [leaderboard, hosted on HuggingFace](https://huggingface.co/spaces/mib-bench/leaderboard).
 This leaderboard shows scores on the *private* test set.
 We have set a strict rate limit of 2 submission per user per week to discourage hill-climbing on the private test set.

-Our hope is that the public dev and test sets will enable fast iteration on mechanistic interpretability methods, while the private test will remain a more stable and meaningful measure of the state of the art.
+Our hope is that the public validation and test sets will enable fast iteration on mechanistic interpretability methods, while the private test will remain a more stable and meaningful measure of the state of the art.

 # Submission

 To submit to the **MIB** leaderboard, you will need the following:
 - Circuit localization: 9 circuits per model/task combination.
 These should be of varying sizes, and satisfy the criteria described in the circuit localization repo.
+See [here](https://huggingface.co/mib-bench/mib-circuits-example/tree/main/importances/pt) for an example submission with one .pt file per model/task, and [here](https://huggingface.co/mib-bench/mib-circuits-example/tree/main/multiple_circuits/pt) for an example submission with separate circuit files for each circuit size threshold per model/task.
+See the [circuit localization track repository](https://github.com/hannamw/MIB-circuit-track) for more details on the format of these files.
-- Causal variable localization: a featurization function that follows the API format specified in the causal variable localization repo.
+- Causal variable localization: a featurization function that follows the API format specified in the causal variable localization repo, a token position function specifying where the featurizer should be applied, and a folder containing trained (inverse) featurizers and token indices.
+See [here](https://huggingface.co/mib-bench/mib-causalvariable-example/tree/main) for an example submission.
+See the [causal variable localization track repository](https://github.com/atticusg/CausalAbstraction) for more details on the format of these files, and [this Jupyter notebook](https://github.com/aaronmueller/MIB/blob/main/causal_variable_example_submission.ipynb) for an example of how to get the trained featurizer and token indices files.

-Please ensure that your submission is valid using our automated submission checker script.
-Once you've verified, please contact the organizers and provide HuggingFace links to your required files.
+The leaderboard submission portal will verify that your submission is in the correct format.
+For the circuit localization track, this is done on our backend.

-We are working on automated submission handling; stay tuned!
+For the causal variable localization track, please ensure that your submission is valid using our [automated submission checker script](https://github.com/aaronmueller/MIB/blob/main/causal_variable_verify_submission.py).
+Once you've verified, please provide the requested HF repository linking to your files.
+This should be a model repository, not a dataset.

 # Citation
 If you use any of the **MIB** datasets or code, please cite [our paper](https://arxiv.org/abs/2504.13151):